Lifestyle

 2.)
 Create an LLC

-One suggested solution for entrepreneurs is to set-up a shell corporation or LLC and have all your concepts (which you developed quietly on your own time) patented or registered under that company’s name.
+One suggested solution for entrepreneurs is to set up a shell corporation or LLC and have all your concepts (which you developed quietly on your own time) patented or registered under that company’s name.
+Opening a separate LLC business bank account is important to maintain financial separation between personal and business assets, providing extra protection and easier accounting.
 Again, proceed with caution.

 1.)
 Develop your brand BEFORE you launch

-In any case, develop a brand identity to go with your concept- this not only obviously helps differentiate your business, but also helps people know you actually exist.
-Which in turn makes it a whole lot easier for your ideas to take off once you’ve started.
+In any case, develop a brand identity to complement your concept—this not only helps differentiate your business but also lets people know you actually exist, which in turn makes it a whole lot easier for your ideas to take off once you’ve started.

 Business cards, anyone?